Offshore watchdog earmarks funds for better incident follow-up in oil & gas

 Norwegian offshore safety regulator has decided to invest $1.9 million on an annual basis in a drive to advance and further progress the follow-up of serious incidents in the oil and gas sector to avoid repetition and improve safety.

-The Petroleum Safety Authority Norway (PSA) announced on Monday that it intends to spend NOK 17 million or over $1.9 million annually on strengthening and further developing the follow-up of serious incidents in this sector.
+The Petroleum Safety Authority Norway (PSA) announced on Monday that it would spend NOK 17 million or over $1.9 million annually on strengthening and further developing the follow-up of serious incidents in this sector.

 Finn Carlsen, director of professional competence at the PSA, explained: “Serious incidents affect many people.
 It’s very important that the whole industry, and the PSA, learn from them in order to prevent anything similar happening again.
 We’re now launching a wide-ranging effort.
 The goal is to become better at learning lessons so that we can prevent new incidents from occurring and ensure a continuous improvement in the level of safety.”